 Jeremy is married with 3 boys all currently attending Hereworth.
 After completing a BCom, Jeremy has held various leadership and governance positions in agricultural, food and beverage businesses locally and overseas.

-Michael is a Hereworth Old Boy and lawyer with a wealth of governance and commercial experience who brings a practical, commercial and legal perspective to the Board.
+Michael is a Hereworth Old Boy and lawyer with significant governance and commercial experience.
+He brings a practical, commercial and legal perspective to the Board.
 He lives in Hawke’s Bay with his wife and three daughters.

 Anna is married with three children, and her son has recently left Hereworth.
 Anna’s family moved to Hawke’s Bay in 2008 so their son could attend Hereworth and their children would have a healthy, relaxed and balanced provincial upbringing.
 Anna has a BSc, BDS and GradDipISc.